cnap-cobre/synapse/docs/source/index.rst

 =======

-Synapse and The CNAP Center of Biomedical Research Excellence (COBRE) is funded through an $10.6M grant from the National Institute of General Medical Sciences (P20 GM113109) in 2017.
+Synapse and The CNAP Center of Biomedical Research Excellence (COBRE) is funded through a $10.6M grant from the National Institute of General Medical Sciences (P20 GM113109) in 2017.